dahanbn/Yet-Another-Launcher/README.md

 ## v1.0.4 - added infos about releases
 - added release notes to repo and README.md

-## v1.0.3 - bug fix
-- fixed a bug that generated wrong urls for items

 ## Installation

 You only need to install this package: